MatthewMancino/PuzzleSolver/README.md

 # PuzzleSolver
 ### Description
    This command line tool illustrates the five most commonly-used searching algorithms for state-space search in modern artificial intelligence.
 Three algorithms represent uninformed search, while two represent informed searches.
+You can read    more about state-space search (https://en.wikipedia.org/wiki/State_space_search).

    There are also three different types of problems solved by the algorithms, as displayed here.